wpdas/reactive-singleton/README.md

 //...
 ```

 Now inside the children components, you can use your singleton service (implemented previously) as usual.
 The only rule here is, SINGLETON`S METHODS CAN NOT BE DESTRUCTURED.
-So, use this like:
+So, use them like:

 ```ts
 import UserService from '...'